sharma1981/liteExchange/README.md

     You can build with Visual Studio 2013
     Go to "build/windows_msvc_command_line" directory
-    Click and execute one of batch files.
+    Execute one of batch files : build_debug.bat or build_release.bat

 ===========================================================================